blakewilson/link-in-bio-template/README.md

 # Link In Bio Template

+A simple and easy to use template for a "Link in Bio" site built on Next.js/React.
+[View a live example of the template here.](https://sunday.dev)

 ## Getting Started

 You can run the app in dev mode with the following command: